vmohammadi/Quality-control-of-pills_OpenCV-and-Qt/README.md

 ![crack detetction](https://github.com/vmohammadi/Quality-control-of-pills_OpenCV-and-Qt/blob/main/build/Desktop_Qt_6_8_2_MinGW_64_bit-Debug/4.%20elipse_crack%20det.png)

 On the interface, I have added the "Start" and "Stop" buttons for the control.
 I added a button for entering or changing the OF (Order of fabrication).
 If it is useful for you, keep it or remove it.
-I didn't program it as it depends you prefer, it gets the OF from a file, or from a port etc. I have added a "Clear data" button, to clear data in the begining of each OF or day etc.
+I didn't program it as it depends you prefer, it gets the OF from a file, or from a port etc. I have added a "Clear data" button, to clear data in the begining of each OF or day etc. By clicking, it asks the user if he is sure.

 ![clear data](https://github.com/vmohammadi/Quality-control-of-pills_OpenCV-and-Qt/blob/main/build/Desktop_Qt_6_8_2_MinGW_64_bit-Debug/5.%20clear%20data.png)

 I have added buttons for deativation of control or part of control.
 This helps if the manager prefers to produce more products even with some defects.
 Or in case that you prefer to have the images but without controlling (For example in begining of production, it happens that all the products are in ideal quality).
+By clicking each one, the button deativates the control and turns the color to light blue.

 ![deactivate control](https://github.com/vmohammadi/Quality-control-of-pills_OpenCV-and-Qt/blob/main/build/Desktop_Qt_6_8_2_MinGW_64_bit-Debug/6.%20deactivate%20a%20control.png)